Guárico: Cruz Wake

-Religious and social festival held during the month of May, where the most famous reciters in the country sing "fulias" accompanied by music of cuatro, guitar, maracas, harp and drum.
+Religious and social festival held during the month of May, where the most famous reciters in the country sing "fulías" accompanied by music of cuatro, guitar, maracas, harp, and drum.

 The Guarandol Bird

-Comparsa formed by several people who dance and sing.
-The central characters are three: the guarandol bird, the sorcerer and the hunter.
-The motive for this entertainment revolves around the hunting of the bird, the plea not to kill it and the intervention of the sorcerer to resurrect it.
+A comparsa formed by several people who dance and sing.
+The central characters are three: the guarandol bird, the sorcerer, and the hunter.
+The motive for this entertainment revolves around the hunting of the bird, the plea not to kill it, and the intervention of the sorcerer to resurrect it.

 La Burriquita

-It is a dance where the main character of the dance wears a costume that allows him to represent donkey and rider at the same time.
-She dances to the beat of a joropo, does pirouettes, brays and does all the things typical of the donkey and her rider.
+It is a dance where the main character wears a costume that allows him to represent a donkey and rider at the same time.
+She dances to the beat of a joropo, does pirouettes, brays, and does all the things typical of the donkey and her rider.

-When the Spaniards arrived to American lands they brought with them manifestations, expressions and religious celebrations and these joined those contributed by the manifestations of our aborigines and the afrodecendant culture enriching the cultural legacy.
-The Burriquita is part of the transfer of cultures from Spain, it has influence in two manifestations: the dance of the heifers and the horses.
-It entered through Cubagua, the first settlement in our territory due to its pearl wealth and later with the system of missions and parcels penetrate the entire country, the first to present this manifestation fuela Zone of the East of the country and then spread throughout the width and length of Venezuela.
-You can see the burriquita dancing in the streets especially during Carnival, but also at Christmas Easter in some places in the east and west of the country.
-There are states like Táchira where this fun has lost the accompanying music and there is only the custom of taking out "la burrita" to amuse children and adults with their capers running through the streets of the town.
+When the Spaniards arrived in the Americas, they brought with them manifestations, expressions, and religious celebrations, and these joined those contributed by the aborigines and Afro-descendant culture, enriching the cultural legacy.
+La Burriquita is part of the transfer of cultures from Spain; it has influence in two manifestations: the dance of the heifers and the horses.
+It entered through Cubagua, the first settlement in Venezuelan territory due to its pearl wealth, and later with the system of missions and parcels penetrated the entire country.
+You can see La Burriquita dancing in the streets especially during Carnival, but also at Christmas in some places in the east and west of the country.